 No strawberry flavoring or extracts, just real chopped berries, sugar, flour, and vanilla for a wholesome bread you’ll feel good serving to your family and friends.

-The bread is perfectly sweet on it’s own, but I know there are times, when you need a little extra so I’ve included a fabulous strawberry glaze made with freeze-dried strawberries that you can smother over the top or drizzle on each slice.
+This fresh berry bread is perfectly sweet on it’s own, but I know there are times, when you need a little extra so I’ve included a fabulous strawberry glaze made with freeze-dried strawberries that you can smother over the top or drizzle on each slice.

-A quick bread is a type of bread (usually baked in a loaf pan) that doesn’t use yeast to create the bread’s rise.
-Instead, it uses leavening agents like baking soda and baking powder.
-Quick breads are called ‘quick’ because the batter doesn’t need time to rise the way a yeast bread dough would.
+- Quick breads are called ‘quick’ because the batter doesn’t need time to rise the way a yeast bread dough would.
+This means instant gratification!

 - It’s a simple recipe that doesn’t require a lot of kitchen experience.